 Sadly, discrimination can still exist when it comes to finding a new job.
-Although many businesses have taken positive steps towards removing all types of discrimination from their recruitment process, there are still a few businesses who don’t fully understand that they are unintentionally discriminating against candidates, whether consciously or sub-consciously.
+Although many businesses have taken positive steps towards removing all types of discrimination from their recruitment process, there are still a few businesses who don’t know what counts as discrimination or fully understand that they are unintentionally discriminating against candidates, whether consciously or sub-consciously.

 There are literally hundreds of anti-discrimination laws surrounding the entire recruitment process to help protect jobseekers, but sadly not many candidates are fully aware of what counts as discrimination.